FrancescoGrazioso/mangaworldTS/README.md

 * Getting information of manga and chapters.
 * Searching manga by creating queries and querying the site.
 * Getting page url of chapters.
 * Getting trending manga and new releases.
-(To be done)
 * Downloading the chapters.
 (To be done)
 ---